finos/compliant-financial-infrastructure/README.md

 1. An automated pipeline to execute the post-deployment tests and apply accurate badges to the service
     - CI pipelines should exist in this repo to tie together all other elements

-Continue reading the following section, _Feature Matrix_, for more information about the current status of CFI services.

 ## Feature Matrix

-CFI provides multiple services, across multiple clouds.
+CFI provides IaC for multiple services in multiple environments.
 These services range from not-yet-implemented, to fully featured, and automatically tested for compliance with the CDMC framework.